freesonlee/azure-devops-utilities/src/app/pipeline-profiles/readme.md

 A pipeline profile that you can save pipeline start up variables, parameters, resources into it.
 Then you can just run from the profile without selecting pipeline variables, parameters, resources every time.

+### Recent updates

+- Support `object` type parameter value in Pipeline profile
+- Fix value not saved on paramters that has over 5 values, which rendered as a dropdownlist.

 ### Set parameters

 ![Parameters](https://github.com/freesonlee/azure-devops-utilities/blob/vs-extension/images/parameters.png?raw=true)